Wessem-Nederweert Canal: Final plan

-In 1917 the design of the Wessem-Nederweert Canal was ready, and a disappropriation law was brought to parliament.
+In 1917 the design of the Wessem-Nederweert Canal was ready, and a law for compulsory purchase was brought to parliament.
 The canal would run from Wessem to Nederweert, where it met the Zuid-Willemsvaart.
 Near the Meuse Panheel Lock would control the water level in the canal.
 On the Zuid-Willemsvaart, locks 14 and 15 would be demolished.
 A new Lock 15 would be built on the Zuid-Willemsvaart just upstream of the junction with the Wessem-Nederweert Canal.
 Another lock was planned at the start of the Noordervaart.
 These three locks were planned to get a lock chamber of 65 m long, a passage width of 7.50 m, and a depth of 2.50 m.
 The canal itself would be 30 m wide at the surface.
 A the bottom it would be 16 m wide, and deep 2.70 m in the center, and 2.50 m at the edges.
 Air draft for the fixed bridges would be 5.20 m.
-The disappropriation did take a later expansion to 2,000 tons ships into account.
+The compulsory purchase did take a later expansion to 2,000 tons ships into account.

 In summer, the Meuse was very dry, because Belgium used most of its water in irrigation projects.
 It was therefore necessary to save water.
 The biggest loss of water on the canal was caused by the operation of the locks.
 Therefore, Panheel Lock would get storage basins, which reduced its water consumption by 60%, leaving a projected average loss of 0.54 m3/s.
 From the air, this led to a very typical view of a lock hemmed in by two basins.